top of page

 RESEARCH

+I am passionate about dance research that makes a difference - that can be used to contribute to social justice in the real world, underpinned by psychology.
 My research areas include racial equity in dance, inclusive dance, talent identification and development, dance for older adults, and the working lives of freelancers in dance.
 You can find information and outputs from all past and current projects below - these are in chronological order so do have a look at the whole page to find what you need.
+If you are interested in collaborating on a project, just get in touch.

 Barriers to Progression & Employment in Dance for Disabled People (2024-2025)